seenthattinker/Conceptinero/audit.rst

 they will be satisfied with the tour alone, but don’t depend on this.

-.. tip:: Be prepared to defend every project.
+![Note] Be prepared to defend every project.

 Listen carefully to what the auditor is asking.